Ahl al-Fara'id

 Residuary inheritance in Islamic law - the heirs who take the balance of the estate after Qur'anic shares are paid.

-Proportional reduction of inheritance shares when the Qur'anic shares total more than 100% of the estate.
+Proportional reduction of inheritance shares when the fixed fractions add up to more than the whole estate.

 Mirathميراث